-At the time of modelling, the reagent that required the greatest dilution factor to achieve the PNEC was which required a dilution factor of 2,282.
-Subsequent engineering controls in the Plant have been incorporated to reduce the concentrations of and in solution by a factor of 10.
-As shown in Table 42, to achieve the PNEC for Caprylic acid of 1.4 μ g/L would require a dilution factor of 1252.
+Modelling in 2015 revealed that the reagent requires the greatest dilution factor to achieve the PNEC, it requires a dilution factor of 2,282 [16].
+Subsequent engineering controls in the Plant have been incorporated to reduce the concentrations of and in solution by a factor of 10 [17][29].

+As shown in Table 43, to achieve the PNEC for Caprylic acid of $1.4 \mu g/L$ would require a dilution factor of 876.
 While Caprylic acid is biodegradable, the modelling is conservative and, as such, does not account for any biodegradation of reagents.

-The modelling outputs (shown in Figure 48 and Figure 49) have been designed to show where a dilutior factor of 2500 is achieved (based on the original dilution factor required for However, as the concentration ofin Project effluent has been reduced and, given that caprylic acid which requires a dilution factor of 1252, is biodegradable, the extent of the plume within the PNEC is achieved is likely substantially smaller than that plotted.
-For examplerequires a dilution factor of 796, which will be within the yellow discharge contour.
+The modelling outputs (shown in Figure 50 and Figure 51) have been designed to show where a dilution factor of 2500 is achieved (based on the original dilution factor required for ).

+However, as the concentration of in Project effluent has been reduced and, given that caprylic acid which requires a dilution factor of 876, is biodegradable, the extent of the plume within the PNEC is achieved is likely substantially smaller than that plotted.
+For example requires a dilution factor of 796, which will be within the yellow discharge contour.